daeunohh/daeunohh.github.io/content/publication/conference-paper/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'The measurement of the impact of soft error in SSD's OS layer'
+  caption: "The measurement of the impact of soft error in SSD's OS layer"
   focal_point: ''
   preview_only: false